 Tip #5: Find your child’s curl type.
 To gain even more knowledge about your child’s hair texture and how it will react to certain things, find out their curl type.
 Jane’s curl type is mostly a 2B, with maybe becoming a 2C on super humid days.
 Isn’t it interesting to see all the different types of beautiful curls?
 I’m so jealous!

 Now for the products we are currently loving:

 1. Tangle Tamer: This brush is great for getting tangles out of wet hair.
 I use it on all my girls and myself!

-2. Just For Me Hair Milk: You can find this in the ethnic section at Target.
+2. Just For Me Hair Milk: You can find this at Target.
 It offers a light hold to curls without making them crunchy or greasy.

 3. Bed Head Manipulator: This stuff offers amazing hold and smells so good.
 It’s a little more on the pricey side, but it does wonders.
 You only need the tiniest bit to scrunch into damp hair.
 When Jane’s hair is leaning towards loose waves in the winter, this stuff is a bit too much but it’s perfect for tighter waves.

 4. Spray Bottle: Pick up a small spray bottle at the dollar store and fill with water to revive those waves!